Vertigo Treatment in Fairfax, VA

 Besides that, chiropractic manipulations allow your joints and vertebrae in the cervical spine to realign.
 Therefore, correcting the nervous system paths allows the correct flow of signals from the inner ears to the brain.

-If you’re looking for a chiropractor for vertigo near me, visit Active Family Wellness.
-The specialists at the clinic use Epley Maneuver to recalibrate the inner ear and its components and eliminate the disruptions caused by vertigo.
+If you’re looking for a chiropractor for vertigo in Fairfax, please visit Active Family Wellness.
+The specialists at the clinic use the Epley Maneuver technique to recalibrate the inner ear and its components and eliminate the disruptions caused by vertigo.